Guide: How to make yours espresso better

 - Use a scale to ensure consistency.

 - Finer Grind: Provides higher resistance and longer extraction time.
-Suitable for light roasted coffees that require more contact with water.
+Suitable for light roasted coffees that require more contact with the water.

 - Coarser Grind: Provides faster flow and shorter extraction time.
 Suitable for dark roasted coffee.